abdulmoizmehmood/Phase-flip_Bit-fip_error_correction_while_creating_a_bell_state/README.md

 4.)
 Test your solution by making many measurements over the final state and testing that the results are in line with the expectations.<p>

-!Check Solution.ipynb for solution!
+!Check solution.ipynb for solution!

-sometimes github fails to  render the juputer notebook, in that case use: https://nbviewer.jupyter.org/github/abdulmoizmehmood/oqsfscreening2021/blob/main/Solution.ipynb to view on nbviewer.
+sometimes github fails to  render the juputer notebook, in that case use: https://nbviewer.jupyter.org/github/abdulmoizmehmood/oqsfscreening2021/blob/main/solution.ipynb to view on nbviewer.